 A bright, white smile gives off a good impression.
 It projects youthfulness, happiness and appeal.
 It makes a person feel more attractive thus, greatly boosting one’s self-esteem and confidence.
 A bright smile is an asset, especially in the social aspects of your life.
 It increases your chances of finding a partner or having more friends.
-It also increases your chances of landing a job, impressing people in the professional world and achieving a future as bright as your smile.
+It also increases your chances of landing a job, impressing people and achieving a future as bright as your smile.
 That is why it is no surprise that more and more people are investing a lot of effort to whiten their teeth.

 Teeth tend to get darker with age.
 They also get stained from the food and drinks that we take.
 Coffee, tea, red wine, soda and other stain-causing food and drinks are the most common causes of discoloration to the teeth.
 Smoking is also a big culprit.
 Accumulation of tartar on the teeth’s surface is also a reason why teeth become yellower.
 To counter the effects of these factors, teeth whitening procedures may be used.

 Over-the-counter products are the most popular type of teeth whitening treatments because they are inexpensive and readily available.
 They are also easy to use and available in different forms.
 Whitening toothpaste can make teeth one shade lighter but contain mild abrasives and only help remove surface stains.
 Whitening mouth rinses are used like mouthwashes.
 However, their effectiveness has been widely-doubted since they usually just stay in contact with the surface of your teeth for about a minute.
 Whitening gels and strips are peroxide-based and are to be used for a couple of days.
 Most people who have tried several over-the-counter methods claim that whitening strips are the most effective among home-use whitening treatments.
 Whitening trays use peroxide-based gels also that are used with trays that look like a mouth guard.